Chinese space program: Bilateral space cooperation

 China is an attractive partner for space cooperation for other developing countries because it launches their satellites at a reduced cost and often provides financing in the form of policy loans.

 With respect to the African countries, the 2022-2024 action plan for the Forum on China-Africa Cooperation commits China to using space technology to enhance cooperation with African countries and to create centers for Africa-China cooperation on satellite remote sensing application.
 African countries are increasingly cooperating with China on satellite launches and specialized training.
 As of 2022, China has launched two satellites for Ethiopia, two for Nigeria, one for Algeria, one for Sudan, and one for Egypt.

 China and Namibia jointly operate the China Telemetry, Tracking, and Command Station which was established in 2001 in Swakopmund, Namibia.
 This station tracks Chinese satellites and space missions.

 China and Brazil have successfully cooperated in the field of space.
 Among the most successful space cooperation projects were the development and launch of earth monitoring satellites.
 As of 2023, the two countries have jointly developed six China-Brazil Earth Resource Satellites.
 These projects have helped both Brazil and China develop their access to satellite imagery and promoted remote sending research.
 Brazil and China's cooperation is a unique example of South-South cooperation between two developing countries in the field of space.

+With the European Space Agency

+China has cooperated extensively with the European Space Agency.
+Double Star was a twin satellite mission the latter called "the first Sino-European satellite", that studied Earth's magnetosphere.
+ESA's ESTRACK, including the French Kourou Station and Spanish Maspalomas Station, was used to communicate with Chang'e 5 and Chang'e 6, the latter carried a French, an Italian, and a Swedish scientific instrument.
+ESA's Mars Express served as a backup communications satellite for the Zhurong Mars rover if the Tianwen-1 orbiter could transmit commands.

+China and Russia initially hoped to attract ESA and its member nations to the International Lunar Research Station.
+In September 2021, Roscosmos and CNSA held private talks in Dubai with representatives of the French, German, Italian, and Dutch space efforts, as well as Malaysia, Thailand, and the United Nations Office for Outer Space Affairs.
+This effort was considered dead following the 2022 Russian invasion of Ukraine.
+In January 2023, ESA stated it had ceased pursuing sending astronauts to the Tiangong space station.
+Between 2020 and 2026, all ESA members became party to the US Artemis Accords, seen as a competing international lunar exploration framework.
+ESA is not planned to participate in Chang'e 7, which will carry a Bahrain Space Agency-Egyptian Space Agency hyperspectral imager.